meuniv/yamldoc/docs/WorkinProgress.rst

-Work in Progress and Future Utilities
+Work in progress and future utilities
 -------------------------------------

 Yaml2LMS is a hack.
 It is not perfect but it gets the job done in many cases.